Colombia Cycle Tour

 If ever there was a land of diversity - Colombia is it!
 We cycle through thriving cities and friendly cowboy towns; vast coffee growing regions, tropics, jungle, semi-desert and Andean alpine environments.
 Colombia boasts every growing climate with hot steamy tropical valleys full of pineapples and papayas, higher up coffee, cacao and banana plantations thrive and in the highlands... well actually every fruit and vegetable you can imagine!
 We can't wait to share with you this land of divine cycling and warm welcomes from everyone we met!

 We will be leading our first Colombia cycle tours in April and September, 2018.
-Full trip details, dates and prices will be available by the end of October.
-So if the idea of exploring Colombia with its vast coffee growing regions, and Andean peaks by bike, enjoying tapas in village squares after a days ride and immersing yourself in a new and vibrant culture - tickles your fancy then drop Mandy a line to register your interest.
+If the idea of exploring Colombia with its vast coffee growing regions, and Andean peaks by bike, enjoying tapas in village squares after a days ride and immersing yourself in a new and vibrant culture - tickles your fancy then drop Mandy a line to register your interest.

 Your tour itinerary offers 20-80km biking per day; a total distance of up to 550km spread over 13 days of biking.
 The terrain is mostly undulating and rolling hills and includes two days with long sustained climbs reaching a maximum altitude of 4200m.
 This also means that there are many climbs and very long descents!!
 The riding surface is 70% paved roads and 30% un-paved roads with one 30km optional rough section which mountain-bikers will enjoy!
 The tour is mostly in the Colombian Andes and ranges from between 150m and 4200m altitude so the riding challenge of the tour should not be judged by mileage alone.
 The trip is suited to riders with a good level of biking fitness and off-road biking experience will add to the enjoyment of your tour.
 A mountain bike with front suspension and fast rolling tyres is the ideal bike and we have a fleet of our own mountain bikes available for hire.